-The so-called multilayer techniques have to deal mostly with a major issue: the irregular shape of both bony and dural defects boundaries and the presence of optic nerves, internal carotid arteries, and the neurovascular structures of cavernous sinus, surrounding them.
-Furthermore, the removal of the tuberculum sellae and of the posterior part of the planum sphenoidale along with the floor of the sella creates a defect, which does not lay on a flat plane.
-For these reasons, especially in cases with very large skull-base opening, a semisolid buttress – adopted to sustain the dural foil - did not adhere properly.
+The purported multilayer techniques have to deal mostly with the major issues of the irregular shape of both bony and dural defect boundaries, and the presence of optic nerves, internal carotid arteries, and the neurovascular structures of the cavernous sinus, surrounding them.
+Furthermore, the removal of the tuberculum sellae and of the posterior part of the planum sphenoidale, along with the floor of the sella, creates a defect that does not lie on a flat plane.
+For these reasons, especially in the cases with a very large skull base opening, a semisolid buttress – adopted to sustain the dural foil – does not adhere properly.

-Thus far, the recent trend is pushing toward the use of autologous materials [19]-[21].
+Thus far, the recent trend is moving toward the use of autologous materials [19]-[21].

 Autologous grafts can interact with the surrounding structures of the osteo-dural defect, favouring the migration of fibroblasts and, consequently, a complete recovery.

 Clearly, each component plays its specific role.
-Cartilage and bone offer support, whereas the mucosa provides the matrix for the tissue vascularization.
+Cartilage and bone offer support, whereas the mucosa provides the matrix for the tissue vascularisation.

-The harvesting of a nasoseptal flap is considered one of the most effective techniques: it is able to bolster the skull base closure ensuring the isolation of the surgical field and plays an important role in reducing CSF leak rate after endoscopic skull base surgery [22].
+The harvesting of a nasoseptal flap is considered to be one of the most effective techniques: it is able to bolster the skull base closure, ensuring the isolation of the surgical field, and plays an important role in reducing the CSF leak rate after endoscopic skull base surgery [22].

-Anyway, it should be performed only in the case of wide skull base defects, as it may lead to nasal morbidity [19],[23].
+Nevertheless, it should be performed only in cases of wide skull base defects, as it may lead to nasal morbidity [19],[23].

-The development of novel closure techniques and the availability of reliable reconstructive materials may contribute in reducing postoperative CSF leak, which represents one of the most feared complication of this kind of surgical procedure [22],[24],[25].
+The development of novel closure techniques and the availability of reliable reconstructive materials may contribute to reducing the postoperative CSF leak, which represents one of the most feared complications of this type of surgical procedure [22],[24],[25].

-In the last few months, we modified our reconstruction method according to the concept of “3F”, each addressing a different compartment of the defect to be sealed.
-First “F” stands for autologous fat, to be used as a cork stopper across the intra-extradural space, the second “F” refers to the naso-septal flap, used to cover the skull base defect - we harvest it at the end of the surgical procedure - and, finally, the third “F” represents our idea of “flash” patient mobilization out of the bed [26].
+In the last few months, we have modified our reconstruction method according to the concept of ‘3F’, each addressing a different compartment of the defect to be sealed.
+The first ‘F’ stands for autologous fat, to be used as a cork stopper across the intra–extradural space; the second ‘F’ refers to the nasoseptal flap, used to cover the skull base defect – we harvest it at the end of the surgical procedure; and, finally, the third ‘F’ represents our idea of ‘flash’ patient mobilisation out of the bed [26].

-The major advantages come from the possibility of molding the fat inside the surgical cavity, have it piercing the entire diameter of the breach and above all fit and fill the outer shady areas, namely the irregular contours at the level of tuberculum sellae and optic canals [26].
+The major advantages arise from the possibility of moulding the fat inside the surgical cavity, having it pierce the entire diameter of the breach and, above all, fit and fill the outer shady areas, namely the irregular contours at the level of the tuberculum sellae and the optic canals [26].

-In this context, further efforts are needed to develop novel strategies and devices for reducing CSF leak rates after endoscopic skull base surgery, as well as the post-operative patient discomfort and morbidity.
+In this context, further efforts are needed to develop novel strategies and devices for reducing the CSF leak rates after endoscopic skull base surgery, as well as the post-operative patient discomfort and morbidity.

 Moreover, benefiting from the development of advanced technologies [27] and methodologies of analysis [28]-[31] in different fields, innovative systems may also be designed for biomedical applications.